India lifts quarantine for vaccinated foreign visitors

 It began issuing visas to tourists arriving on charter flights earlier this month.
 Tourists on regular flights will be allowed entry starting from mid-November – the start of the peak tourist season.

-The Health Ministry said the rules were revised in view of declining infection rates and rising vaccine coverage around the globe.
+The ministry said the rules were revised in view of declining infection rates and rising vaccine coverage around the globe.

 However, the lifting of quarantine requirements applies only to travellers who have been inoculated with vaccines approved by the World Health Organisation, and who come from countries with reciprocal agreements for entry of Indian travellers, it said.

-The government has said it will waive the tourist visa fee – ranging from $25 to $100, depending on the country – for the first 500,000 visitors.
+The government has said it will waive the tourist visa fee – ranging from $25 to $100 – for the first 500,000 visitors.

 India received nearly 11 million foreign tourists in 2019, generating revenue of $30 billion for the country.

-India has also witnessed a significant drop in infections in recent weeks.
-Health authorities reported 14,300 new cases on Monday, down from 415,000 a day at the peak of a second wave of the pandemic in May.
+India has also reported a significant drop in infections in recent weeks.
+Health authorities recorded 14,300 new cases on Monday, down from 415,000 a day at the peak of a second wave of the pandemic in May.

 The country administered its one billionth dose of Covid vaccine last week, but only about a third of the approximately 950 million adults eligible for vaccination are fully inoculated.